International Baccalaureate

 IB Programme Coursework

-Students in the CP are expected to take two International Baccalaureate courses in their 11th and 12th grade year.
-Currently, the two (2 credits each) courses are:
+Students in the CP are expected to take three International Baccalaureate courses in their 11th and 12th grade year.
+Currently, the three courses are:

 - IB Social and Cultural Anthropology (SaCA) 11 & 12 (2 credits)